mathsquanta2019/royal-grace-cards/README.md

 - Frontend: Next.js 16 (Node 20) using pnpm
 - Backend: Spring Boot (Java 21) with H2 (file-mode) for persistence

-This guide covers running and testing locally, plus building and deploying to Google Cloud Run.
+This guide covers running and testing locally, plus deploying to a Linux VM (e.g., GCP Compute Engine) with Docker Compose and Nginx.

 #### Prerequisites
 - Docker Desktop (or Docker Engine + Compose v2)